TheNachi/RickAndMortyCharacters/README.md

-# Rick and Morty Character Viewer
+# Rick and Morty Characters

 This iOS application displays characters from the Rick and Morty universe, allowing users to view character details and filter characters based on their status.